Sasho80/7.for_loop_lab/README.md

                           16                16                      16                      16
                                                                     64                      64

-04. Problem:
+04. Problem: Numbers n...1
 Write a program that reads a positive integer n entered by the user and prints the numbers n through 1 in reverse order.
 The number n entered will always be greater than 1.

+input	output	input	output		input	output
+2     2           3     3                 5     5
+      1                 2                       4
+                        1                       3
+                                                2
+                                                1